-Each person who decides to use SDS has an individual budget based on the supports/services approved in their Member Centered Plan.
+Each person who decides to Self Direct their supports has an individual budget developed based on the authorized supports/services approved in their Member Centered Plan.
 Everyone's budget is different, based on the type and amount of service that Inclusa would pay IF the person were using a traditional contracted agency instead of SDS.